-Nine double / twin rooms and one family room, all with en-suite bathrooms.
+Ten double/twin rooms, all with en-suite bathrooms.
 Disabled facilities.
 Two lovely common rooms with a fridge and coffee maker.
-Guests have access to a hot tub and a washing machine.
+Guests have access to a hot tub, sauna, and a washing machine.

-At the guesthouse there is a country pub and a restaurant that sits 50-70 people and that emphasises serving delicious Icelandic food.
-All the lamb served comes from the hosts’ farm, Húsatóftir, and vegetables are sourced from farmers in nearby villages, Flúðir and Laugarás.
+At the guesthouse, there is a country pub and a restaurant that sits 50-70 people and emphasises serving delicious traditional Icelandic food.
+All the lamb served comes from the hosts' farm, Húsatóftir, and vegetables are sourced from farmers in nearby villages, Flúðir and Laugarás.
 The restaurant also offers homebaked bread and cakes.

 Service and recreation

 The hosts of Hestakráin have run Land & Hestar horse rental since the summer of 1987.
 Guests can join riding tours ranging from an hour-long and all the way up to six-day tours around the upper regions of South Iceland and into the Highlands.
 All riding tours start with a short introduction and preparation before starting the tour.
 The tours are suitable for first-timers and advanced riders alike.
 Hiking trails.
 Geothermal swimming pool within walking distance from the guesthouse (800 m / 2,624 ft.).
 There is an 18-hole golf course, Selsvöllur, in village Flúðir (20 km / 12.5 mi) and a nine-hole course, Ásatúnsvöllur, at Langholt (19 km / 12 mi).
 River rafting and canoeing on Hvítá river (35 km / 22 mi).
 The closest towns with shops, restaurants, pools, and various general services are Flúðir (18 km / 11 mi) and Selfoss (27 km / 17 mi).

 Gullfoss and Geysir